followmyutopia/devextreme-documentation/concepts/05 Widgets/DataGrid/001 Visual Elements/010 Grid Columns/060 Fixing Grid Columns.md

 <a href="http://js.devexpress.com/Demos/WidgetsGallery/#demo/datagridgridcolumnscolumncustomization" class="button orange small fix-width-155" style="margin-right: 20px;" target="_blank">View Demo</a>

-To anchor columns to grid edges, set the grid's [columnFixing](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columnFixing/) | **enabled** option to **true**.
+To anchor columns to grid edges, set the grid's [columnFixing](/Documentation/ApiReference/UI_Widgets/dxDataGrid/Configuration/columnFixing/).**enabled** option to **true**.
 In this instance, column fixing-related commands will be available in the column headers' context menu.
 Using these commands, end users can anchor any column to the left or to the right grid edge and then unfix it.

 	<!--JavaScript-->var dataGridOptions = {
 		//...